raltmeyer/28c_programmer/README.md

 This EEPROM programmer was born to support the development of another retro-computing project that I'm working on, where the focus is to recreate computers from the 80's from scratch in a modular construction and compatible with the original binaries.

-The programmer was created with theATMel's 32Kb EEPROM AT28C256 in mind, and at this time firmware is only compatible with this chip, and can be easily converted to other parallel memories.
+The programmer was created with the ATMel's 32Kb EEPROM AT28C256 in mind, and at this time the firmware is only compatible with this chip, but can be easily converted to other parallel memories.

 ## Inside the project

 The project is divided into three parts:
-- Schematic design of the circuit and design of the PCB board (Hardware).
+- Schematic design and Circuit board design (Hardware).
-- Firmware for the board (C ++)
+- Board Firmware (C++)
 - Client that runs on the host machine responsible for communicating with the board (Python)